South Africa's new ground station to help NASA track space flights

 "It won’t be until 2025 where we are going to send the third Artemis and the third Artemis will land astronauts on the moon, and... the first person to land on the moon (this time) is going to be a woman of colour," Younes told Reuters.

-Matjiesfontein, which is Only the third primary site being developed globally, will become part of a network of other ground stations in the United States and Australia.
-Designed with an array of antennae, including a three-storey, 20 metre (22 yard) diameter dish being procured by NASA, the station will help improve coverage and redundancy for critical mission support to the moon, Mars and beyond, officials said.
+Matjiesfontein, which is only the third primary site being developed globally, will become part of a network of other ground stations in the United States and Australia.
+Designed with an array of antennae, including a three-storey, 20m (22 yard) diameter dish being procured by NASA, the station will help improve coverage and redundancy for critical mission support to the moon, Mars and beyond, officials said.

 The South African National Space Agency (SANSA) will establish, operate and maintain the station.